 Sandbach – We make a short visit to this town on the west of the M6 motorway.
 In the town square are two Saxon crosses.
 They date from the early 9th century and are carved with biblical scenes.
 They were recorded as standing here in 1585, shortly after the town received its market charter.
 In the early 17th century they were torn down by Puritans and their stones dispersed.
 In 1816, antiquary George Ormerod gathered as many stones as he could find and reassembled the crosses using similar sandstone to replace still missing sections.
 Several smaller monuments were also placed around them but these are now in the churchyard.
 We go to the church of St Mary.
 A priest and a church on the site of the present church was recorded in Domesday.
 This was replaced by another church erected in the late 15th century.
 This church was built in sandstone which became badly weathered.
 The present church dates largely from a substantial rebuilding by Sir George Gilbert Scott in 1847-49.
 Much of the existing fabric was replaced and the remaining fabric was encased in new stone, which came from quarries in the Mow Cop area, was given by Sir Philip Grey Egerton M.P.
 The east end of the church was extended by some 40 feet and the tower was rebuilt as a copy of the former tower.
 The builders were Cooper and Son of Derby.
 There are some fine gargoyles but the rain goods have been replaced by plastic ones, which rather spoils the ambience.
 We are unable to enter the church as there is a wedding in progress.

 Alsager – We return to base and then try out the Railway Inn which has some fine beer.
 A sign tells that during the First World War when beer was in shortage, pigeons were released when a delivery was made which brought the thirsty workers down to the pub.
 This may be a bit apocryphal like the date of the pub.
 There was another pub, The Alsager Arms which was much closer to the station, but this has disappeared and a modern health centre stands on its site.
 Along Crewe Road is Milton Park.
 A John Maddock Jnr lived at Milton House in 1861, the family being earthenware manufacturers in Burslem.
 In 1864, William Young Craig acquired the property and undertook extensive renovation.
-He has extensive vegetable gardens, an electricity generator, coal from Craig owned Welsh mines, gas lighting and mains water.
+He had extensive vegetable gardens, an electricity generator, coal from Craig owned Welsh mines, gas lighting and mains water.
 In 1907, Earnest Craig owned the property.
 He was MP for Crewe and after his death in 1933, his daughter moved to the USA.
 The house was offered to the Council in 1939 but was requisitioned by the Ministry of Defence in 1940.
 A little up the road, on the opposite side is Northolme Gardens, a small garden that leads down the The Mere, a large lake.
 There is no access to the mere, it is surrounded by houses whose gardens back onto the water.
 A female Mallard is diving to grab food off the bottom to the lake, a behaviour I do not recall seeing before.
 Inevitably, we end up at The Lodge Inn again.